False Sexual Assault Allegations From Faulty Forensic Interviews

 False allegations in child sex assault cases can occur when a child is manipulated intentionally or through negligent questioning.
 Forensic interviewers are used to prevent this, but the system is not flawless.
 When forensic interviews are not conducted to standard, a criminal defense attorney must attack the faulty forensic interviews through the use of expert witnesses and relentless cross-examination.

-If you have been falsely accused of sexual assault, contact the criminal defense attorneys at Berry Law Firm today.
+If you have been falsely accused of sexual assault, contact the criminal defense attorneys at Berry Law today.